|

 stood up well considering the severe frosts of the previous months

-and the new concre te footslides remained· solid despi te being cons tru c t ed ]
+t and the new concre te footslides remained· solid despi te being cons tru c t ed ] I with snow on the ground.
+The electric starting gates performed admirablyl I

 I